- Community is better than being self-sufficient

 Sidenote: I just finished reading the book Four Thousand Weeks which has lot to contribute to the topic of working on things that matter, though there are some misses because he doesn’t understand the interplay between finite and eternity.
 I haven’t incorporated any of observations from his book in this post.

 I have noticed that I get a greater sense of satisfaction from helping one person personally than working on a project that potentially impacted millions of people.
 Why was that?
 Could it be hinting a something I might have been missing?
 I was reminded about the power of compounding.
 Jesus’ focus on his 12 disciples not the crowd.
 Robert Coleman captured this beautifully in the book The Master Plan of Evangelism.
 At the beginning, the strategy seems slow and ineffective, but over time it literally touched the whole world.
 While a bit artificial there are several videos which try to show how one simple act of kindness (love) can spread virally and the movie Pay it Forward.
 Love is an unlimited resource because it comes from God.
 It is the only resource that grows as you share it.
 Living a simple and loving life which slowly leads to transformation in other individuals will bring about more goodness than doing something that impacts millions of people but doesn’t replicate beyond that.
-This is a topic I will write more about later.
+This is a topic I will write more about later (first attempt posted).

 Ten years ago I decided to look for an opportunity to work on a product which would positively impact millions of people.
 One of the best places to do that is in a bay area high-tech company.
 I believe the work I contributed to at 23andMe had a small impact while I was there, and will have a profound impact to millions of people in the future due to the amazing database and how I think that will impact drug discovery.
 I am going to shift my focus from making high impact products to finding ways to bring the transforming power of love into the hearts of people.
 This is best accomplished through personal interaction.
 Few will see the impact of this sort of “work”, but I believe it will have a larger long term impact that something that would be seen by millions of people today.